wp-plugins/edd-toolbar/readme.txt

 Donate link: http://genesisthemes.de/en/donate/
 Tags: toolbar, adminbar, admin bar, easy digital downloads, edd, digital downloads, downloads, e-downloads, administration, resources, links, deckerweb, ddwtoolbar
 Requires at least: 3.3
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.4.4
+Stable tag: 1.5.0
-License: GPLv2 or later
+License: GPL-2.0+
 License URI: http://www.opensource.org/licenses/gpl-license.php

 This plugin adds useful admin links and resources for the Easy Digital Downloads plugin to the WordPress Toolbar / Admin Bar.

 == Description ==

-= Have Quicker Access to Your Digital Downloads - Time Saver! = This **small and lightweight plugin extension** just adds a lot [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) plugin related resources to your toolbar / admin bar.
+> #### Have Quicker Access to Your Digital Downloads - Time Saver!
+> This **small and lightweight plugin extension** just adds a lot [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) plugin related resources to your toolbar / admin bar.
 Also links to all setting/ tab pages of the plugin are added making life administrators a lot easier.
 So you might just switch from the fontend of your site to 'Payment History' or to the 'Add new Download' page etc.

 = General Features =
 * Free Extension for ["Easy Digital Downloads"](http://wordpress.org/extend/plugins/easy-digital-downloads/) - all plugin settings are hooked in!
 * Access your stuff from one place in the toolbar on backend and frontend, without much scrolling... in other words: manage your digital downloads even more easily :-)
 * Plugin options under "Misc" settings in "Easy Digital Downloads": you can deactivate the Resources links group. (since v1.1.0)
+* Official & third-party Extensions (add-ons) are also supported if they provide extra settings pages! :-)
 * Alternate main Icon with 22 additional colored/alternate icons included :) (changeable via filters)
 * Plus 4 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)
 * For custom "branding" or special needs a few sections like the "Resource links group" could be hidden from displaying via your active theme/child theme - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)